 All bathroom buildings and many water fountains are wheelchair accessible.
 The family campground has two wheelchair accessible campsites.
 Paved and gently sloped paths include portions of the Westshore and Eastshore trails.

-The Del Valle Visitor Center is open weekends 9:30am – 3pm.
 The visitor center is on the lake's west side and contains exhibits and information about the natural history of Del Valle and surrounding wilderness.
 Campers and park visitors are encouraged to visit and talk with naturalists and student aides about the park and the lake and to take part in the exciting programs happening year round.

 Del Valle offers two swimming beaches with lifeguards on duty during posted periods.
 To see the lifeguard service schedule, visit the Swim Facilities page.